mayur091193/quasar-shopping/README.md

 ## Support

-If this helped you, you can contribute to this project by supporting me:
+If this hepls you in any way, you can contribute to this project by supporting me:

 ### [💜 Support my open-source work on GitHub](https://github.com/sponsors/mayur091193)